slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.'*

-> *'You are more than your mistakes.
-Your past mistakes are meant to guide you, not to define you.'*

-> *'Making mistakes is better than faking perfections.'*

 > *'Failure is the condiment that gives success its flavor.' -- Truman Capote*

-HINT: Be gentle first with yourself.

-> *'The more you fail, the more you learn.'*
+> *'Prove all things; hold fast that which is good.' -- 1 Thessalonians 5:21*

 > *'When you don't know something you will pay for it.
 That's the stupidity tax.'*

-> *'Prove all things; hold fast that which is good.' -- 1 Thessalonians 5:21*

 > *'Good judgment comes from experience.
 Experience comes from bad judgment'. -- Jim Horning*